 If Then no LAR or a LAR without LPI and UPB movement is processed by CD22 in the current reporting month prior to the COVID-19 payment deferral's acceptance the servicer must report a subsequent LAR with LPI and UPB movement reflecting the "pre-COVID-19 payment deferral" activity.
 The payment LAR must be reported at least one business day prior to the last day of the calendar month.
-NOTE: This is applicable only in instances where the mortgage loan is 12 months delinquent as of the date of evaluation and the servicer has chosen to use a processing month.

-If Then a LAR was successfully processed and the COVID-19 payment deferral is accepted in the current reporting month any subsequent LAR received in the same reporting month will be deemed "Invalid" and will be reflected as such in the Loan Activity Summary Report.
+NOTE : This is applicable only in instances where afull monthly contractual payment is required in the evaluation or processing month. a LAR was successfully processed and the COVID-19 payment deferral is accepted in the current reporting month any subsequent LAR received in the same reporting month will be deemed "Invalid" and will be reflected as such in the Loan Activity Summary Report.
 A detailed list can be obtained from your Investor Reporting analyst.
 NOTE: The first LAR that Fannie Mae will accept after the COVID-19 payment deferral terms are reflected in the Fannie Mae's investor reporting system will be in the next reporting month.